Rubus invisus

 Rubus invisus is a species of dewberry, known as upland dewberry.
 Like other dewberries, it is a species of flowering plant in the rose family, related to the blackberry.
-It is found in the eastern and east-central United States.
+It is found in the eastern United States.

 Description

 Rubus invisus is a trailing shrub with stems running along the surface of the ground.
-Leaves are large and very coarsely toothed.
-Flowers and fruit form on unusually long stems.
-Canes are short, and form dense mats up to 1.5 ft thick.
+The canes are short and form dense mats up to 1.5 ft thick.
+The leaves are large and very coarsely toothed.
+The flowers and fruit form on unusually long stems.

 Distribution and habitat

-Rubus invisus has been found in Indiana, Kentucky, Maryland, Massachusetts, Missouri, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Vermont, Virginia, West Virginia.
+Rubus invisus is found in the eastern and east-central United States, including Indiana, Kentucky, Maryland, Massachusetts, Missouri, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Vermont, Virginia, and West Virginia.

 It typically inhabits areas of rocky soil and partial to full shade.